This page describes the features of the Cloud Shell Editor.

 To work with the Cloud Shell Editor, follow these steps:

 Launch the Cloud Shell Editor by clicking Open Editor on the toolbar of the Cloud Shell window.
 The editor opens above the Cloud Shell terminal window.

 Tip: You can also launch the Cloud Shell Editor by navigating to ide.cloud.google.com.

-Use the left-hand pane to browse through the file directories.
-Use the right-hand pane to view and edit your files.
+Use the side bar on the left to browse the file directories.
+Use the editor groups on the right to view and edit your files.

-Access the functionality to toggle the editor and the Cloud Shell window, upload and download files, preview web applications on a Cloud Shell virtual machine instance, and view usage statistics, from the Cloud Shell toolbar in the upper right-hand corner.
+Use the activity bar on the left to toggle the editor and the Cloud Shell window, upload and download files, preview web applications on a Cloud Shell virtual machine instance, and view usage statistics.

 cloudshell edit README-cloudshell.txt

-You can further manage your files with the Cloud Shell Editor with
+You can manage your files with the Cloud Shell Editor Explorer.
+Right-click

 Copy Download Link,